 Policy: CBIC may obtain confidential information relating to a certification candidate's or credentialed individual's application for certification or recertification or relating to the judicial process governed by Category 5 of Section II.
-Notwithstanding the confidential nature of this information, it may become necessary for CBIC to disclose such information to third parties in order to ensure the protection and integrity of the CIC[®] credential, and certification candidates and credentialed individuals agree to such disclosure as provided herein.
+Notwithstanding the confidential nature of this information, it may become necessary for CBIC to disclose such information to third parties to ensure the protection and integrity of CBIC credentials, and certification candidates and credentialed individuals agree to such disclosure as provided herein.

 - 1. Certification candidates and CBIC agree that the certification or eligibility status of a certification candidate or credentialed individual is public information. - 2.
-CBIC shall at all times have the right to disclose to third parties information it possesses about any individual whom it in good faith judges to have violated CBIC rules or engaged in misrepresentation or unprofessional behavior. - 3.
-CBIC recognizes the importance of certification candidates' and credentialed individuals' personal, confidential information and will not disclose such information except to the extent necessary to ensure the protection of the CIC[®] credential whether during the course of a certification candidate's application for certification or recertification or the judicial process outlined in this Category.
+CBIC shall at all times have the right to disclose to third parties' information it possesses about any individual whom it in good faith judges to have violated CBIC rules or engaged in misrepresentation or unprofessional behavior.

+3. CBIC recognizes the importance of certification candidates' and credentialed individuals' personal, confidential information and will not disclose such information except to the extent necessary to ensure the protection of CBIC credentials whether during a certification candidate's application for certification or recertification, or the judicial process outlined in this Category.